 AZD3293 is an inhibitor of BACE1, the β-secretase sheddase that cleaves the APP protein to release APP's C99 fragment.
 This fragment then becomes a substrate for subsequent γ-secretase cleavage and Aβ peptide generation.
 The rationale of BACE inhibition is that it represents an upstream interference with the amyloid cascade, regardless of which species or aggregation states of Aβ then exert toxicity in the brain.
 BACE inhibition is sometimes envisioned as long-term maintenance therapy to limit Aβ production after an initial round of immunotherapy to remove existing amyloid deposits.

 AZD3293/lanabecestat inhibits both the BACE1 and 2 enzymes.
 It is administered in tablet form.
-This compound's in-vitro and in-vivo pharmacologic profile in primary cortical neurons, mice, guinea pigs, and dogs, as well as a broader development review, were formally published (Eketjall et al., 2016, Sims et al., 2017).
+This compound's in vitro and in vivo pharmacologic profile in primary cortical neurons, mice, guinea pigs, and dogs, as well as a broader development review, were formally published (Eketjall et al., 2016; Sims et al., 2017).

 In December 2012, AstraZeneca started a Phase 1 study that evaluated the safety and pharmacological effects of single doses of oral AZD3293 in 72 healthy volunteers.
 Doses ranged from 1 to 1,000 mg.

-In 2013 and 2014, six additional Phase 1 studies in the United States and Japan further evaluated safety, tolerability, metabolism, and potential drug interactions of single and multiple ascending doses of a tablet and an oral formulation in both elderly volunteers and Alzheimer's patients.
+In 2013 and 2014, six additional Phase 1 studies in the U.S. and Japan further evaluated safety, tolerability, metabolism, and potential drug interactions of single- and multiple-ascending doses of a tablet and an oral formulation in both elderly volunteers and Alzheimer's patients.
 Effects on biomarkers in plasma and CSF were also measured.
 Before results were published in peer-reviewed journals, the company reported at scientific conferences that the inhibitor appeared safe and strongly reduced CSF Aβ levels (see Mar 2014 news).
 In October 2016, a peer-reviewed paper on the first two of these Phase 1 trials reported the compound was well-tolerated across the dose range and caused prolonged Aβ reductions in plasma and CSF.
 Notably, the paper reported blood Aβ reduction even with once-a-week dosing (Cebers et al., 2017).
 Likewise, data from the first trial in Japan was published, reportedly showing robust Aβ reduction in blood and CSF, and no safety concerns (Sakamoto et al., 2017).
 The tablet and liquid formulations had similar pharmacokinetics and bioavailability (Ye et al., 2018).